 I’m a senior in the Information Technology program and a CyberCorps Scholarship for Service student at New Mexico Tech.
 My key academic interest is in critical infrastructure national security, particularly as it pertains to smart electrical grids and the consequent threat of terrorism.
 This leads me to a strong interest in SCADA and related industrial control and monitoring technologies, as well as the communication infrastructure that supports these systems on a distributed scale.
 I am also interested in criminal computer forensics, particularly of technically advanced white-collar crime.

-I work for the university as a Linux system administrator in the Tech Computer Center, where I administer Fedora workstations in a university computer lab environment, and the relevant support systems including HTTP, mail, DNS, DHCP, etc. servers.
+I also work for the university as a Linux system administrator in the Tech Computer Center, where I administer Fedora workstations in a university computer lab environment, and the relevant support systems including HTTP, mail, DNS, DHCP, etc. servers.
 I am also currently employed by the Physics department, where I write control software for the New Mexico Exoplanet Spectroscopic Survey Instrument (NESSI).
 Finally, I am a regular volunteer with the New Mexico Supercomputing Challenge.

 My personal interests include photography (especially architectural), music of most genres, humanism and secular ethics, and philosophy in general.
 I spend what time my full-time student status allows on advocacy for gender and sexual minority (GSM) issues, ethical and environmentally responsible electronic waste disposal, and improved career-oriented STEM education at the K-12 level.